bitemyapp/learnhaskell/install.md

+# These instructions are deprecated

+We now recommend you use [Stack](haskellstack.org) instead, but the instructions are preserved here for those that might want a minimal install.

 # What are Haskell, GHC, and Cabal?

 Haskell is a programming language as laid out in the reports, most recent one